Phrax112/genemoynihan.com/bookshelf.md

  4. Amor Towles: *A Gentleman in Moscow*
  5. Ken Follett: *Pillars of the Earth*
  6. Phillip K. Dick: *Do Androids Dream of Electric Sheep*
- 7. J.R.R Tolkien: *Fall of Gondolin*
+ 7. J. R. R. Tolkien: *Fall of Gondolin*
  8. Jin Yong: *A Hero Born*
  9. Patrick Rothfuss: *Name of the Wind*
  10. Patrick Rothfuss: *The Slow Regard of Silent Things*